bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 1.md

 Session 1 Summary
 [[Harlow]], on a job, was lead to a dark alley where he had a rendezvous with [[Kreil Dirn]].
 There he was given a job: to track down a set of people who may yet help save the lands of Fanewick and [[Haven]], and restore balance.
-He set out on his gathering mission and we met Purpose, a giant with a massive set of divine wings, Rayvian, a fierce protector looking to do good, and Flawsee, a bookish spell-caster looking for answers of his past.
+He set out on his gathering mission and we met [[Purpose]], a giant with a massive set of divine wings, [[Rayvian]], a fierce protector looking to do good, and Flawsee, a bookish spell-caster looking for answers of his past.
 Having gathered the group, they headed back to [[Haven]] to meet back up with [[Kreil Dirn]], along the way they encountered a group of massive bullfrogs and were put to the test in their first team combat.
 They defeated two on the spot and the third one ran in fear.
 Then they continued their journey back to [[Haven]].